Paradox of fiction: The paradox

 The paradox is that all three premises taken individually seem to be true, but can not all be true at the same time.
 If any two points (e.g. 1 and 3) are taken to be true, then the third (e.g. 2) must either be false or else produce a contradiction.

 Origin

+The idea that there is a problem with our attitudes towards fictional narratives is present in Plato's Ion (c.
+4th century BC) and Saint Augustine's Confessions (4th century AD).

 In 1975, philosophers Colin Radford and Michael Weston published their paper "How Can We Be Moved by the Fate of Anna Karenina?"
 In it, Radford and Weston discuss the idea of emotional responses to fiction, drawing upon the titular character from Leo Tolstoy's novel Anna Karenina.
 Their central inquiry is how people can be moved by things that do not exist.
 In their paper, they concluded that people's emotional responses to fiction are irrational.
-In 1978, American philosopher Kendall Walton published the paper Fearing Fictions, in which he addresses Radford and Weston's paradox.
-This paper served as the impetus for Walton's make-believe theory, his major contribution to philosophy.
+In 1978, American philosopher Kendall Walton published the paper "Fearing Fictions", in which he addresses Radford and Weston's paradox.
+This paper served as the impetus for Walton's make-believe theory, his most notable idea in philosophy.
 The conversation that Radford, Weston, and Walton started on the topic of emotional responses to fiction has continued and evolved to this day.